jennnniferkuang/Battleship-Term-Project-Jennifer-Kuang/README.md

 **To Do:**
 - How to change app.width/height to screen width/height or let user choose
-- How to upload and use images
+- snap to closest cell
+- place ship in cells